 Making the Most of Private Mode on LinkedIn

-It’s no secret that LinkedIn is the best resource for outreach and B2B lead generation through account targeting – the platform is filled with high-level marketing executives, CEOs, and decision-makers.
+It’s no secret that LinkedIn is the best resource for outreach, B2B lead generation and B2B email marketing through account targeting – the platform is filled with high-level marketing executives, CEOs, and decision-makers.

-But when you’re in the stage of building a cold audience, you don’t want people seeing you snooping on their profile.
+But when you’re on the stage of building a cold audience, you don’t want people seeing you snooping on their profile.

 So what’s the alternative?
 Setting your profile to anonymous mode.

-No one will see you when you’re doing profile research and you can turn your account back to the public version during your outreach campaign.
+No one will see you when you’re doing profile research and you can turn your account back to the public version during your outreach or email marketing campaigns.

 Then, using Zopto as your campaign tool, you can craft personalized outreach campaigns that target only the perfect potential leads you found during your incognito profile research.

-Not only will this give you the best results, but it also makes the entire process so much simpler by setting the entire outreach stage to autopilot.
+This will give you the best results and make the entire process simpler by setting outreach as the whole stage to autopilot.

 Spy on your competitors